aress31/wirespy/README.md

 * **Honeypot**: Set up a simple rogue hotspot and wait for clients to connect.

 ## Features
-* Capture victims' traffic
+* Capture victims' traffic.
-* MAC address spoofing
+* MAC address spoofing.
-* Set-up honeypot and evil twin attacks
+* Set-up honeypot and evil twin attacks.
-* Show the list of in range access point and their details
+* Show the list of in range access points.
-* Wireless adapter|card|dongle power amplification
+* Wireless adapter|card|dongle power amplification.

 ## Usage
 1. Make the script executable: